ChristopheBougere/stepfunctions-local/README.md

 ## Use cases
 ### I want to run a local state machine with activities
-:warning: Activities are not available yet in this package, but they will be soon.
 You only need to configure your activity worker to use this `stepfunctions` instance.
 In javascript:
 ```js
 AWS.config.stepfunctions = {